900: Gunpowder

 • The Discovery of Four of Jupiter’s Moons: Galileo noticed four points of light following and orbiting around Jupiter, which he deduced as moons.
 This further reinforced that the Earth is not the center of everything.

 • Many additional stars in the night sky: Galileo was able to observe hundreds of stars behind the stars visible by the naked eye.
-This showed unequivocally that the stars were not fixed and that the universe was far larger than most people had previously imagined.
+This showed unequivocally that the stars were not fixed, and that the universe was far larger than most people had previously imagined.

 Galileo also made some other startling discoveries around this time that were not published in his book.
 These observations included:

 • The Phases of Venus: The order of phases and changes in diameter of Venus proved conclusively that Venus orbited the Sun.
 This proved that the Earth is not the center of the universe and that the Sun was also a center of motion.
+These were also published in his work “Letters on Sunspots” in 1613.

 In 1616 Galileo was called before Cardinal Robert Bellarmine and warned to cease his teachings of heliocentrism.
 It was determined at this meeting that the Sun being placed at the center of the universe was heretical and that mobility of the Earth was in contrast to theology.
-For a time Galileo stayed away from teaching and promoting the Copernican System.
-However eight years later Galileo published a book defending the Copernican System titled A Dialogue on the Two Chief World Systems.
+For a time, Galileo stayed away from teaching and promoting the Copernican System.
+However, eight years later Galileo published a book defending the Copernican System titled A Dialogue on the Two Chief World Systems.
 This work further infuriated Church as it seemed to mock the Pope as a simpleton and in 1633 Galileo was brought before the Roman Inquisition to stand trial for his supposed heresies.
 Threatened with torture and ridicule, Galileo was ultimately forced to plead guilty and spent the rest of his life on house arrest at his villa near Florence.
 Only centuries later, in 1992, was Galileo finally vindicated by the Catholic Church when Pope John Paul II officially declared him innocent.

 Continue reading more about the exciting history of science!